By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Irisin, an exercise-derived myokine, demonstrated neuroprotective effects in a preclinical MS model by suppressing neuroinflammation and preserving oligodendrocyte function.
+• Irisin, an exercise-derived myokine, demonstrated neuroprotective effects in a preclinical MS model by suppressing neuroinflammation and preserving oligodendrocyte function, according to Mass General Brigham and UKE researchers.

 • The hormone’s mechanism involves FGFR1c receptor activation on central nervous system cells, reducing pro-inflammatory cytokine production and immune cell infiltration.